nhejazi/nhejazi/README.md

 ## :wave: hey, you found nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=green)

-- i will soon start as a postdoctoral researcher working in statistical causal inference and non/semi-parametric estimation with machine learning.
+- i will soon start as a postdoctoral researcher working in causal inference and non/semi-parametric estimation with machine learning.
-- i enjoy developing open source software to improve the accessibility and adoption of cutting-edge statistical methods.
+- i enjoy developing open source software to improve the accessibility and increase the adoption of cutting-edge statistical methods.
 - are you looking for open source software for _targeted_ causal machine learning? check out the [`tlverse` project](https://github.com/tlverse) and [our handbook](https://tlverse.org/tlverse-handbook)!